daily-demos/recording-vector-store/README.md

 ## Vector store and query engine for video recordings

-This demo helps you build a vector database using your recordings.
+This demo helps you build a vector database using your recordings using LlamaIndex and Chroma.

 ## Running the demo locally